rwev/coyote.life/content/articles/published/philosophy--incerto--narrative-fallacy-soothing-stories.md

 All quotes belong to _The Black Swan_ by Nassim Taleb.

-_Related: confirmation bias, epilogism, narrative fallacy, retrospective distortion, scorn of the abstract_
+_Related: confirmation bias, epilogism, narrative fallacy, retrospective distortion, scorn of the abstract, naive empiricism_